 Most ideas (even the good ones) don’t make for sustainable businesses.

-“Dave” (not his real name) sat across from me at a cafe in Kiev, nearly falling out of his chair with excitement.
-He was a very fit, middle-aged London banker who had an idea for an iOS app and had hired an outsourcing firm in Kiev.
+Like “Dave’s” (not his real name) who sat across from me at a cafe in Kyiv, nearly falling out of his chair with excitement.
+He was a very fit, middle-aged London banker who had an idea for an iOS app and had hired an outsourcing firm in Ukraine.

 $150,000 into his yet-to-be-launched app, he kept saying “I’m certain.”

-The truth is, outsourcing is a grueling business with 10% to 20% margins at best, and that doesn’t account for all the dead time your engineers are not working, the constant churn as developers leave you for better-paying positions, nevermind the sales and marketing costs.
+Outsourcing is a grueling business that relies on tier B talent managing tier C talent, with 10% to 25% margins, and that doesn’t account for the constant churn as developers leave you for better-paying positions.

 Dave became upset when, instead of joining in his excitement, I told him “Dave, you’re a great guy but if I could short startups, you’d be first.”

 I really got to work on my tact.

 However, a few months later Dave sent me a Facebook message with the all too common, “John, I should’ve listened to you… hey can you meet up for coffee?”